ismaelsadeeq/py-bitcoinkernel/README.md

 > done, and you **must** install the `libbitcoinkernel` version that is
 > shipped with this library in `depend/bitcoin/`.

+> If you have previously installed `py-bitcoinkernel` library and are now
+> updating it, it is recommended that you compile `libbitcoinkernel` manually using the steps above.

 ## Usage